Who can access the data?

 Access to the data is strictly controlled by the NCR Steering Committee.
 Protocols are in place to ensure that the highest levels of privacy and safety are maintained.
 All requests for data will need to comply with NCR policies.
-Researchers and other external groups will be able to apply to the Steering Committee to access aggregate data in the future.state of cardiac care across of Australia.
+Researchers and other external groups will be able to apply to the Steering Committee to access aggregate data in the future.

 Patients can apply to their participating state/territory registry to access their own data (see Participating Registries).
 Hospitals and clinicians’ can access their data via their local participating registries policies and procedures.